You are here

 2. Obtain approval from U-M's designated signator:

 Combine the application materials into a single PDF document and email it to the University of Michigan Office of Research (UMOR) at HRPPCoCgroup@umich.edu.
 Include your campus mailing address in the email.
 You will receive a confirmatory email for receipt of your materials.
-Once the letter of assurance has been signed, you will receive a PDF version via email and a hard copy will be sent to your campus mailing address.
+Once the letter of assurances has been signed, you will receive a PDF version via email and a hard copy will be sent to your campus mailing address.

 3. Apply for your CoC at the NIH CoC Kiosk.

-Each agency may have their own application process and set of submission instructions for new, amended, or extended CoCs.
+Each agency may have their own application process and set of submission instructions for new, amended or extended CoCs.
 For additional information, please see:

 - CDC: Certificate of Confidentiality Application Instructions (application requirements and submission instructions)